mask1n/fortune-street-stuff/name_replacement/README.md

 ## Limitations
 - The game has an *18-character* limit for player names
-- Although Hiragana and Katakana are supported for Japanese names (as well as various symbols), there are only 400 that can be used in-game.
+- Although hiragana and katakana are supported for Japanese names (as well as various symbols), there are only about 400 kanji that can be used in-game.
 These include the following:
   <details><summary>(Click to expand/collapse table)</summary>

     | Kanji | UTF-16 |